$0 Northwest Territories Adoption Quick-Start Checklist

 Legal Aid NWT's Outreach Clinic offers one hour of free legal advice, which can be useful for understanding what a specific prior record is likely to mean in the context of your application before you speak with HSS.

-The Northwest Territories Adoption Process Guide includes the complete background check checklist and explains how to sequence all required documentation so clearances are completed before — not during — your home study assessment.
+The Northwest Territories Adoption Process Guide includes the complete background check checklist and explains how to sequence clearances and other documentation as part of your home-study assessment.

 Get Your Free Northwest Territories Adoption Quick-Start Checklist